Oppai-Dragon/server/README.md

     - /Exception.hs - Functions for handling errors when working with a database.
     - /Get.hs - Instead of one function, there are many of them, since in the case of news, nested entities need to be returned to the request.
 Also, several functions play a secondary role when you need to get an entity from the database, for example, to check the correct relationship between the author and the draft.
     - /Test.hs - Functions that are only needed to test functions that create, modify, get, and delete essences.
+    - /Update.hs - For updating tables in database and src/EssenceDatabase/<essence>.json
 * src/Data
     - /Base.hs - Functions that can be used in any module.
 For greater convenience, the functions are divided into modules in src/Data/Base/ and all are imported into Base.hs.
         - /Aeson.hs - Functions with Value from aeson package.